 When I make satsumaimo gohan, I determine how much satsumaimo to prepare by looking at the size of the sweet potatoes on hand.
 If I’m making two cups of rice, then I’ll use half of a big potato or one whole thin one.

-My kindergarten class will be digging for sweet potatoes later in the month, so satsumaimo gohan will make frequent appearances on the October and November the school lunch menu (and home dinner menu)!
+When I was a kindergarten teacher, I always looked forward to imo hori, or digging for sweet potatoes.
+Satsumaimo gohan made frequent appearances on the October and November the school lunch menu (and home dinner menu)!

 4. Kinoko Gohan (きのこご飯)

 Yes, another “gohan” recipe.
 See what I mean when I say these are easy dinner recipes?

 In fact, these type of rice dishes are also known as takikomi gohan (炊き込みご飯), rice cooked in alongside other ingredients.

 You could make nearly anything into takikomi gohan with just a few substitutions of veggies, starches, and fish.